VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -datasource.queryStep duration
      How far a value can fallback to when evaluating queries.
 For example, if -datasource.queryStep=15s then param "step" with value "15s" will be added to every query.
 If set to 0, rule's evaluation interval will be used instead. (default 5m0s)
   -datasource.queryTimeAlignment
+     Flag is deprecated and will be removed in next releases, please use `eval_alignment` in rule group instead.
      Whether to align "time" parameter with evaluation interval.Alignment supposed to produce deterministic results despite number of vmalert replicas or time they were started.
 See more details here https://github.com/VictoriaMetrics/VictoriaMetrics/pull/1257 (default true)
   -datasource.roundDigits int
      Adds "round_digits" GET param to datasource requests.
 In VM "round_digits" limits the number of digits after the decimal point in response values.